Structure of Classifier Boundaries: Case Study for a Naive Bayes Classifier: Conclusion

-In summary, we propose that Neighbor Similarity be used as a measure of uncertainty (or confidence) for classifiers lacking inherent measures of uncertainty, which may be in the majority among classifiers currently in use.
-Despite the computational burden, the potential to avoid incorrect decisions is enormous.
+The three principal contributions of this paper are the concept of the boundary, surrogate measures of uncertainty for classifiers and methods for investigating boundaries.
+In particular, we propose Neighbor Similarity as a measure of uncertainty for classifiers lacking inherent measures of uncertainty.
+Despite the computational burden, the potential to avoid incorrect decisions is significant.

-As always, at least as many questions are raised as were answered.
-Perhaps the most challenging is investigating whether Neighbor Similarity is viable in the context of production-grade classifiers such as SeqScreen.
-A---or perhaps even \emph{the}---central issue may be whether the information gained justifies the computational cost.
-A DNA sequence of length 10,000 has more than 4 million neighbors, and running SeqScreen (or any other complex classifier) on all of them may be prohibitive.
-We showed the potential of sampling to estimate Neighbor Similarity from a subset of neighbors; devising demonstrably effective strategies to do so is a first priority.
+As always, at least as many questions are raised as answered.
+One is whether Neighbor Similarity is viable in the context of production-grade classifiers such as \texttt{SeqScreen}.
+A central issue may be whether the information gained justifies the computational cost.
+A (still short) DNA sequence of length 10,000 has more than 40,000 neighbors, and running SeqScreen on all of them may be prohibitive.
+We showed the potential of sampling to estimate Neighbor Similarity from a subset of neighbors; investigating demonstrably effective strategies to do so is a priority.

-Underlying everything is an issue---both scientific and statistical---that we have not addressed in this paper.
-When $\mbox{NS}(R)$ is low, is it a statement about the read or about the classifier?
-This question needs more attention.
-As long there is a range of observed values of $\mbox{NS}$, and especially values near 1, then low values are plausibly statements about reads.
-On the other hand, uniformly small values of $\mbox{NS}(R)$ seem suggestive of problems with the classifier.
+Underlying everything is a scientific and statistical issue not addressed in this paper and clearly needing more attention.
+Is a low value of $\text{NS}(R)$ a statement about the read or about the classifier?
+Or, if present, about the training data?
+As long there is a range of observed values of $\text{NS}$, and especially if there are values near 1, then low values are plausibly statements about reads.
+Stronger evidence that a read is problematic would be that it is on the boundary for multiple classifiers, which initial evidence shows to be true \citep{amost2024}.
+On the other hand, uniformly small values of $\text{NS}$ seem to suggest problems with the classifier (or, if present, the training data).
 But then, what if the problem is just innately hard?

-A classifier with a graph input space $\mathcal{I}$ and discrete output space $\mathcal{O}$ must have a boundary (actually, boundaries), and the evidence from our experiment is that $\mathcal{B}$ is neither small nor thin.
-One final missing link is scientific insight into the boundary.
-In our setting, neighbors differ in exactly one nucleotide---and therefore at most one amino acid, the simplest of genetic mutations.
-Scientific scrutiny of boundary pairs could provide information about whether they really should be classified differently.